 Where to start our travel journey better than in the capital of Italy?
 A city so rich of historical and architectural background that it makes every explorer heart beat faster.
 From the worldfamous Colosseum to the Trevi Fountain or the Pantheon, the bucketlist could be overloaded by interesting sights to see in Rome.
 But no worries it’s definitely doable to see the most spectacular places and even build in some free time lingering around the nice bars and restaurants in the evening.

 One of the advantages when traveling in Rome is that most main attractions are pretty close to each other.
 Personally I did everything by foot, which made me feel less bad eating pizza all day.
 But of course there’s a good bus system running if you don’t want to walk all the way.
 One of the disadvantages of visiting Rome is – well, it’s Rome, a tourist hot spot.
-So for this reason I will write a separate article about it soon, so you have a better look at what you can expect to see in three days and how to plan your time accordingly.
+So for this reason I’d recommend you to start your day early with the morning sun and when all the crowds are coming you can already make your way to a nice restaurant and enjoy the rest of the day with a good glas of wine.

 Spending time in Florence is an utterly unique experience!
 The capital of Tuscany is still so well maintained that many buildings almost look like 500 years ago, during the age of Renaissance.
 You will feel drawn back in time to a place where people still used to write their letters with ink on handmade paper and art was sold by vendors on the street.
 Many stalls offer their handcrafted products or leather goods like books, bags, belts or famous regional delicacies.
 Generally if you like charming old towns with cobbled streets, architectural design, cute boutique shops and taverns around every corner this is your place!
 Although the main landmark, that makes Florence so picturesque, is of course the beautiful Duomo.
 With the elegant pink, white and green marbled facade it makes the heart of the city center, which is, by the way, entirely an Unesco World Heritage site.
 Getting there from Rome takes you about 3 hours by car or bus and 1.20 hours by direct train.